Open Source ERP Software Implementation

 5-20 Users: From $10,000

 250-1000 Users: From $150,000

-ERP implementation can take anywhere from 2 to 24 months based on the number of software services and or modules being implemented.
-The number of users as well as the level of customizations needed to be made on a software will also have an impact on the timeline of an ERP implementation.
+The implementation of an ERP solution can take anywhere from 2 to 24 months based on the number of software services and or modules being implemented.
+The number of users as well as the level of customization needed to be made on a ERP system will also have an impact on the timeline of an implementation.